When Should You Adopt A New Cat After Yours Dies?

 It may also help with the holidays or other important days following the loss.
 Getting Prozac and Poutine (who came two months later) helped me have something to focus on during Christmas.
 The first Christmas without Zoloft was very hard and I cried quite a bit, but there were moments of peace and joy watching my new dudes share a Churu in honor of Zoloft and play on their new cat tower.
 It was very helpful having my new dudes there and I still had space to grieve.

-Poutine, a lynx point Siamese cat, sits behind a box with a cat tower and a ragdoll cat on it.
-There are two stockings with the letter P in the background.
+Poutine, a lynx point Siamese cat, sits behind a box for a cat tree.

 Poutine was very helpful in assembling presents.